EXPRESSCLUSTER/Windows-Server-Backup/Environment Configuration.md

 - Created subfolder called 'backup2' in 'backup' folder and added a text file to that directory
 - Installed the Windows Server Backup feature from 'Add roles and features' in Server Manager

+# EXPRESSCLUSTER 4.1 installation and configuration
+1. Install EXPRESSCLUSTER 4.1 on both servers, adding a basic license and mirroring license
+2. Create a cluster between the primary and secondary servers
+3. Create a failover group with a mirror disk, mirroring the 5GB drives on each server (e.g. drive F:)
+4. Test to verify that mirroring is functioning properly

 # Windows Server Backup configuration
 1. Launched Windows Server Backup console by running wbadmin.msc
 2. Select 'Local Backup' in the left pane